Fishing rod: Rod sensitivity

-Bending curve and tapering
+Bending curvature and tapering

-A fishing rod's main function is to bend and deliver a certain resistance or power: While casting, the rod acts as a catapult: by moving the rod shaft forward, the inertia of the mass of the terminal tackles and the distal portion of rod itself will load (bend) the rod tip backward, and the subsequent elastic rebound forward will sling out the lure/bait.
-When a hook bite is registered and the fisherman pulls the line, the elasticity of the rod will dampen the shock to avoid line failure.
-When fighting a fish, the bending of the rod not only enables the fisherman to keep the line under tension, but the bending of the rod will also keep the fish under a constant tension which will exhaust the fish and enable the fisherman to reel it in.
-Also the bending lessens the effect of the leverage by shortening the distance of the lever (the rod).
-Stiff rods demand much power of the fisherman, while actually less power is put on the fish.
-In comparison, a deep bending rod will demand less power from the fisherman, but deliver more fighting power to the fish.
+A fishing rod's main function is to bend and deliver a certain resistance or power.
+While casting, the rod acts as a catapult: by moving the rod shaft forward, the inertia of the mass of the terminal tackles and the distal portion of rod itself will load (bend) the rod tip backwards, and the subsequent forward elastic rebound will sling out the lure/bait.
+When a hook bite is registered and the fisherman jerks the rod, the bending of the rod will realign the pull along the line and help setting the hook properly.
+When fighting a fish, the elasticity of the rod not only enables the fisherman to keep the line under tension, but also dampens the shock of the fish struggling and avoid line snapping, which helps to exhaust the fish and enable the fisherman to reel it in.
+The rod bending also lessens the torque the fisherman has to overcome when fighting the fish by shortening the practical leverage the line is pulling on the rod, as stiffer rods have more distance between the tip and the handle even when bent, which actually translates to less effective force being transmitted due to more mechanical advantage in favor of the fish.
+In comparison, a deeper bending rod will demand less power from the fisherman, but deliver more fighting power to the fish.
 In practice, this leverage effect often misleads fisherman.
 Often it is believed that a hard, stiff rod puts more control and power on the fish to fight, while it is actually the fish who is putting the power on the fisherman.
 In commercial fishing practice, large fish are often pulled in on the line itself without much effort, which is possible because the absence of the leverage effect.

 A rod can bend in different curves.
 Traditionally the bending curve is mainly determined by its tapering.
 In simplified terms, a fast taper will bend a lot more in the tip area and not much in the butt part, and a slow taper will tend to bend too much at the butt and delivers a weak rod.
 A progressive tapering which loads smooth from top to butt, adding in power the deeper the rod is bent.
 In practice, the tapers of quality rods often are curved or in steps to achieve the right action and bending curve for the type of fishing a rod is built.
 In today's practice, different fibres with different properties can be used in a single rod.
 In this practice, there is no straight relationship anymore between the actual tapering and the bending curve.